padogrid/geode-1-docker-debezium_kafka/README.md

 install_bundle -download bundle-geode-1-docker-debezium_kafka
 ```

-:exclamation: If you are running this demo on WSL, make sure your workspace is on a shared folder.
-The Docker volume it creates will not be visible otherwise.
+❗ If you are running this bundle on WSL, make sure your workspace is on a shared folder.
+The Docker volume it creates will not be visible outside of WSL otherwise.

 ## Use Case